 Our parents/ carers play an important part in their children’s learning and development.
 They participate well by attending relevant meetings such as Parents’ Meetings (November and March) for reporting and Meet the Teacher Evening (August) for learning about the work and expectations for homework for the coming session and to facilitate good working relationships They also attend school events, including assemblies, class enterprise activities (P2 Museum, P4 DVD Launch, P5 Burns Supper and P7 Victorian Evening) and Sports Day.
 We are also extremely fortunate that our parents/ carers and families support initiatives such as litter picking, Eco Garden and Bikeability.

 Many parents/carers/ families contribute as actively as possible to key aspects of their children’s education and development.
-We have had many support with our Career Fortnight by sharing career experiences, and many that have taken part in initiatives like Bikeability, Eco Garden maintenance, class visits and services, all of which would not be possible without their support.
+We have had many support with our Career Fortnight by sharing career experiences and many that have taken part in initiatives like Bikeability, Eco Garden maintenance, class visits and services, all of which would not be possible without their support.

 Questionnaires